Online Master’s in Clinical Mental Health Counseling

 Earn Your Online Master’s in Clinical Mental Health Counseling Degree from North Park

 In North Park’s online master’s in clinical mental health counseling program, you’ll gain the skills necessary to assess, diagnose, and treat clients.
 Through our flexible online coursework, you’ll build a solid foundation in counseling theory and learn to deliver mental health services that address clients’ developmental, multicultural, relational, and spiritual concerns.
+Upon graduation, you’ll be ready to sit for the National Counselor Examination (NCE).

 Program Details